aurelia/site-generator/lib/app/docs/api/binding/index.md

 * `sourceContext: string` - A context used when invoking a binding&#x27;s callable API to notify the binding that the context is a &quot;source update&quot;.
+* `targetContext: string` - A context used when invoking a binding&#x27;s callable API to notify the binding that the context is a &quot;target update&quot;.

 ## Functions